imixs/imixs-workflow/src/site/markdown/core/ruleengine.md

 ### evaluateJsonByScript

-Th method _evaluateJsonByScript_ converts a JSON String into a JavaScript JSON Object and evaluates a script.
+The method _evaluateJsonByScript_ converts a JSON String into a JavaScript JSON Object and evaluates a script.

 The JSON Object is set as a input variable named 'data' so that the script can access the json structure in an easy way.